dareumnam/EnergyPlus/design/FY2021/NFP-SteamToWaterHeatExchanger.md

 ![eq5](https://github.com/dareumnam/EnergyPlus/blob/SteamOverhaul/design/FY2021/eq5.PNG)

-If the above two IF and Else blocks are not true, then the heat exchanger can meet the required setpoint temperature.
+If the above two IF and ELSE IF blocks are not true, then the heat exchanger can meet the required setpoint temperature.

 ![eq6](https://github.com/dareumnam/EnergyPlus/blob/SteamOverhaul/design/FY2021/eq6.PNG)